HrishikeshVish/GIOROM/README.md

         blob_cfg.vel['seed'] = seed # Add this line

-The config files are formatted in a slightly different way, but this can be changed depending on how the dataset is generated
+The config files are formatted in a slightly different way, but this can be changed depending on how the dataset is generated.
+In the below structure, shape_1 and shape_2 refer to two different "runs", generated with different random velocity seeds,

     water
         - shape_1